TaikiSan21/PAMr/docs/README.md

 1. "sr_hz" - the sample rate in hertz for the click data.
 This should be kept to the default value of "auto" (just press ENTER) unless your click data was decimated, in which case enter the decimated sample rate.
-2. "highpass_khz" - the value in kilohertz of the butterworth highpass filter to apply to the click data.
-If 0, then no filter will be applied.
+2. "filterfrom_khz" - the value in kilohertz of the butterworth highpass filter, or if a bandpass filter is desired (see next item) the lower end of the filter.
+If this value is 0 then no filter will be applied.
+3. "filterto_khz" - if a bandpass filter is desired, this is the upper bound of the filter.
+If a highpass or no filter is desired, leave as the default NULL (just press enter)
-3. "winLen_sec" - the length of the FFT window to use for analysis, in seconds
+4. "winLen_sec" - the length of the FFT window to use for analysis, in seconds

 <a href="images/FunctionParamsCropped.png" data-lightbox="function-value" data-title="Setting a value of 5 for the highpass filter">![](images/FunctionParamsCropped.png)</a>